MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/audio-conferencing-in-office-365/reset-a-conference-id-for-a-user.md

 A dynamic conference ID is included at the bottom of meeting invitations along with the dial-in phone numbers that can be used by callers to call in to a meeting.
 When the user dials the phone number, the auto attendant for the meeting will ask the caller to enter this conference ID so they can attend the meeting.

 > [!NOTE]
-> Se il provider di servizi di conferenza Microsoft, ID conferenza degli utenti vengono impostate solo dinamico.
-Non può essere modificato.
+> Se il proprio provider di servizi di conferenza è Microsoft, gli ID conferenza degli utenti sono impostati solo su dinamico.
+Non è possibile modificarlo.
 Gli ID conferenza vengono impostati automaticamente solo per gli utenti di Skype for Business abilitati per Audioconferenza.

 ## <a name="resetting-the-conference-id-for-a-user"></a>Reimpostare l'ID conferenza per un utente

-1. In **Skype per interfaccia di amministrazione di Business**, fare clic su **servizi di conferenza Audio** > **gli utenti**, selezionare un utente e quindi nel riquadro azioni in **ID conferenza** fare clic su **Reimposta**.
+1. Nell'interfaccia **di amministrazione di Skype for business**, fai clic su**utenti**di servizi di **audioconferenza** > , seleziona un utente e quindi nel riquadro azioni in **ID conferenza** fai clic su **Reimposta**.

 2. In the **Reset conference ID?** window, click **Yes**.
 A conference ID will be automatically created and an email sent to the user with the new conference ID.
 By default, emails are sent to users, but this can be turned off.